retorquere/zotero-better-bibtex/site/content/citing/_index.md

 Note: a number of functions below talk about the author's lastname; you can read that as "when available".
 If you have the name as a single-field name (for entities like `International Business Machines` or `Aristoteles`), Zotero doesn't have a last name, and the full single-field name is taken instead.

+For more details, head over to the [functions and filters](formulas) list.